 - The Mechanical 1 layer must contain the board outline, drawn with the Line tool.
-This is required for Otherplan to understand the size and shape of the board outline.
+This is required for the Bantam Tools Milling Machine Software to understand the size and shape of the board outline.

-- If you’re using polygon fill / a ground plane, set your isolation value to 0.001"-0.002" larger than largest tool you want to use.
+- If you’re using polygon fill/a ground plane, set your isolation value to 0.001"-0.002" larger than the largest tool you want to use.
 Larger values will allow you to use larger tools, which will speed up your milling time.

 - Slotted/oval holes are not supported.
-If you need them, make a row of overlapping holes that are a few thousandths of an inch larger than the tool and overlapping by about half their diameter (i.e. for a 1/32" (0.031") tool, make a row of 0.033" holes, with centers spaced 0.016" apart).
+If you need them, make a row of overlapping holes that are a few thousandths of an inch larger than the tool and overlapping by about half their diameter.
+For example, for a 1/32" (0.031") tool, make a row of 0.033" holes, with centers spaced 0.016" apart.

 To get your PCB design from Altium into the software, you’ll need to export Gerber and NC Drill files.
 You can then import those files into the software, the software that controls the milling machine.